At Cappagh Kids we treat patients with orthopaedic and musculoskeletal conditions.

 Postoperative Care: Outpatient Department

-When you are well enough, the Paediatric Orthopaedic Consultant will allow you to return home to continue your adventure to wellness.
-You may be invited back to the Outpatient Department so the team can check on your progress, remove stitches and casts, clean wounds, apply fresh bandages and ensure your superpowers are fully restored.
+When you are well enough, you can return home to continue your adventure to wellness.
+You may be invited back to the Outpatient Department to check your progress, remove stitches and casts, clean wounds, apply fresh bandages and ensure your superpowers are fully restored.

 Surgery and a hospital stay can be frightening for children and teenagers, and they will look to you for reassurance.
 If you prepare your child in advance, they are likely to have a positive hospital experience which will benefit their recovery.